-- (b) The registration limits for English are as follows: - (i) Writing and Composition Courses 25 - (ii) Writing Skills -17 - (iii) Creative Writing 22 - (iv) Literature 35 - (c) Registration limits will be measured at the end of late registration. - (d) The Employer will supply, in consultation with program faculty members and within its budget allocation, non-regular type 1 faculty members to help with peak periods of critiquing of student work in Interior Design where such a need is identified. - (e) For continuous intake, self-paced day students only, 1/4 time students shall count as 1/3 time, and 1/2 time students will count as 2/3 time in determining workload in Academic and Career Preparation. - (f) Student/instructor ratios in Academic and Career Preparation are as follows: - (i) Intermediate/Advanced Provincial Level Courses -19/1 - (ii) Fundamental (non-literacy) Level Courses -16/1 - (iii) Literacy Level Courses -13/1
+- (a) The registration limits for all courses currently offered by the Employer in the academic, career and technology areas are 35 unless established by practice or by the Joint Committee on Class Size Past Practice as lower, excepting multiple sections where the limit is the correct multiple of the number of sections involved. - (b) The registration limits for English are as follows: - (i) Writing and Composition Courses 25 - (ii) Writing Skills -17 - (iii) Creative Writing 22 - (iv) Literature 35 - (c) Registration limits will be measured at the Stable Enrolment Date as identified by the Registrar's Office each semester. - (d) Student/instructor ratios in Academic and Career Preparation are as follows: - (i) Intermediate/Advanced Provincial Level Courses -19/1 - (ii) Fundamental (non-literacy) Level Courses -16/1 - (iii) Literacy Level Courses -13/1

-The above stated limits are subject to alteration if the Ministry changes the formula for funding these classes; generally, as the weighting factor continues to be adjusted upward, the student/instructor ratio will be adjusted downward and vice-versa.
+The above stated limits are subject to alteration if the Ministry changes the formula for funding these classes; generally, as the weighting factor continues to be adjusted upward, the student/instructor ratio will be adjusted downward and viceversa.
 The parties agree that workload levels shall be tied to funding levels.

-(g) The registration limits in the Bachelor of Science in Nursing Program are as follows:
+(e) The registration limits in the Bachelor of Science in Nursing Program are as follows: